svenvvv/rofi-qalc/README.md

 * `-history-only-save-results` --- disables saving of expressions to history (e.g. instead of `2*10 = 20` the history will show just `20`);
 * `-history-length` --- maximum number of lines of history to keep;
 * `-no-auto-clear-filter` --- disables automatic clearing of the filter textbox;
+* `-no-load-history-variables` --- disables loading of variables from the history file into Qalculate context;
+* `-dump-local-variables` --- dumps local variables during evaluation, launch with `G_MESSAGES_DEBUG=rq` to see them;